 When was the last time you laughed so hard your stomach ached?
 Or your eyes streamed with tears because you giggled uncontrollably?
 If you have to stop and think about it, it's been way too long, and you need to schedule a laugh session into your calendar stat.

-Aside from the obvious feel-good effect, a new study proves laughter really is the best medicine, and a little goes a long way.
+Aside from the obvious feel-good effect, studies have proven that laughter really is the best medicine, and a little goes a long way.
 It can protect against heart disease, burn calories, and lowers cortisol levels, aka "stress hormones."

 So how can we bring a little mirth back into our lives and reap the health benefits?
 Well, we asked someone who laughs for a living, comedian and actress Ashton Swinford, who has worked with comedic icon Scott Aukerman, starred alongside Zooey Deschanel in her hit TV show New Girl, and performs regular standup at The Comedy Store.
 We sat down with Swinford to discuss the power of laughter, how you can train yourself to laugh, why we all need a "laugh date," and her tips for stressing less and laughing more.
 Scroll down to read more.

 MyDomaine: How does the simple human act of laughing change people's energy?

 Ashton Swinford: Laugher is an extremely powerful and transformational force.
 Anyone who's ever had to fake a laugh knows a real belly laugh is something spontaneous from deep within.
 It snorts, drools, hollers, and can make you cry, your face hurt from smiling, and gives you the best ab workout of your life—all uncontrollably.
 As a subconscious vibration released from the root of the soul, a good laugh can brighten your mood, unlock a taboo subject, or instantly connect you to anyone within earshot.
 Laughter is such a gift, and one that demands to be shared.